Approximate Imitation Learning for Event-based Quadrotor Flight in Cluttered Environments: Methodology

-The offline dataset is generated by rolling out the expert teacher policy for 40,000 steps across 25 parallel environments.
-To increase the diversity of the state-action distribution, we apply small stochastic perturbations to the actions of the teacher during rollout.
-A key advantage of this approach is that the expensive event rendering is performed only once, making the dataset reusable.
-This dataset is then used to train the event-based student encoder $F$ jointly with a shared action decoder $A$, using a standard Behavior Cloning objective to predict the action of the teacher $a_T$.
-In parallel, we train an approximate student that receives state-based observations and aims to match the internal features $h_S$ and action outputs $a_S$ of the event-based student.
-Concretely, the approximate student is supervised using an L1 loss on the latent features of its encoder $\hat{F}_S$ and the event-based student encoder $F_S$, and an MSE loss on the final action predictions, both computed using the shared action decoder $A$.
-This training process is depicted on the left side of Fig.~\ref{fig:approximate_IL}.
-To reduce the sim-to-real gap~\cite{aljalbout2025reality} in the event-based student encoder $F_S$, we incorporate the M3ED dataset~\cite{Chaney_2023_CVPR} into the offline learning phase.
-This dataset includes event streams and depth maps collected from three platforms: a walking quadruped, a car, and a quadrotor.
-Since full state information is unavailable, and teacher actions cannot be queried, we introduce an auxiliary task that supervises the student encoder using depth-based labels.
-Specifically, the encoder is trained to predict 1-D angular distance maps, similar to a forward-facing single-line LiDAR scan restricted to the camera’s field of view, which resembles the perception input used by the teacher.
+The offline dataset is generated by rolling out the teacher policy for 40,000 steps across 25 parallel environments with small stochastic perturbations applied to the teacher actions.
+Crucially, the expensive event rendering is performed only once and reused across multiple training runs.
+The event-based student encoder $F_S$ is jointly trained with a shared action decoder $A$ using a standard BC objective to predict the teacher action $a_T$.
+In parallel, we train an approximate student to match the latent features $h_S$ and action outputs $a_S$ of the event-based student using state observations.
+Specifically, the approximate student is supervised with an L1 loss between the latent features of its encoder $\hat{F}_S$ and the event-based encoder $F_S$, and an MSE loss on the action predictions, both computed using the shared decoder $A$.
+To reduce the sim-to-real gap~\cite{aljalbout2025reality} in the event-based student encoder $F_S$, we leverage the M3ED dataset~\cite{Chaney_2023_CVPR}, which includes event streams and depth maps collected from three platforms: a walking quadruped, a car, and a quadrotor.
+Since teacher actions cannot be queried, we introduce an auxiliary depth prediction task.
+Specifically, the student encoder is trained to predict 1-D angular distance maps, similar to a forward-facing single-line LiDAR scan restricted to the camera’s field of view, which resembles the teacher observations.
 For the teacher, these distance maps are horizontally aligned using the gravity vector to compensate for tilt.
 For the student, depth images are instead divided into three horizontal bands, and the minimum depth within \SI{11.25}{\degree} angular intervals is extracted for each band.
 The three resulting distance maps are then concatenated into a single 1-D observation.
-Using multiple bands reduces the need for gravity alignment by increasing the likelihood that at least one band captures an obstacle-free path, even when the pitch or roll causes other bands to face the ground or sky.
-These angular distance maps are predicted using a dedicated decoder $D$ that processes the features from the event encoder.
-Similarly, using the rendered events in the offline dataset, the gravity-aligned distance maps that serve as input to the teacher are used to jointly train a separate auxiliary decoder $D_o$ and the event encoder $F_S$, further infusing task-relevant information into the event feature space.
-The offline learning stage alternates between two update steps: a Behavior Cloning and auxiliary depth task update using simulated event data, and an auxiliary depth task update using real-world data from the M3ED dataset.
-Specifically, each training iteration begins with a batch of real-world data used to update the event-based student encoder $F_S$ and the dedicated distance decoder $D$ responsible for predicting angular distance maps.
+Using multiple bands reduces the need for gravity alignment by increasing the likelihood that at least one band captures an obstacle-free path, even when the camera faces the ground or sky.
+These angular distance maps are predicted with a dedicated decoder $D$ using the features of the event encoder.
+Similarly, using the rendered events in the offline dataset, the gravity-aligned distance maps that serve as input to the teacher are used to jointly train a separate auxiliary decoder $D_o$ and the event encoder $F_S$, further infusing task-relevant information.
+The offline learning stage alternates between two update steps: a BC update and an auxiliary depth task update using simulated and real-world events from M3ED.
+Each training iteration begins with a batch of real-world data, which is used to update the event-based student encoder $F_S$ and the distance decoder $D$.
 This is followed by a batch from the simulated dataset, used to update the event-based student encoder $F_S$, the shared action decoder $A$, the approximate student $\hat{F}_S$, and the auxiliary decoder $D_o$.
-Through this alternating update scheme, the learned representation is both grounded in real-world event data and optimized for task relevance via supervision from expert demonstrations.
+Through this alternating update scheme, the learned representation is grounded in real-world event data and optimized for task relevance via supervision from expert demonstrations.